 The right level of humidity is essential to preserve cannabis.
 Excessive moisture or overly dry conditions can promote THC degradation.
 While high humidity leads to mold growth, too low humidity can cause trichomes to become brittle and lose potency.

-How Long Does THC Take to Degrade?
+How Long Does THC Last Before It Degrades?

 Signs Your THC Has Degraded